theelgreco/idea-board/README.md

 # Idea Board - ClearScore FED Test

 This is my submission for the ClearScore Front-End Test.
-(Will add some more info later)

 View the live project at: https://idea-board-eight.vercel.app/